aditharun/aditharun.github.io/posts/glp1-drugs.md

 Ania Jastreboff, who led the SURMOUNT trizapetide trial, states that these side effects are transient and preventable with proper dose escalation strategies.
 Specifically, she recommends the provider up-titrates slowly and tailors each program to the individual.
 Essentially, go slowly to avoid side effects and have a physician who is experienced with this work with you.
 In talking to other physicians who prescribe a lot of GLP-1s or have used them, they also echo these sentiments.

 Of course, a small minority of people will not tolerate the drug.
 But, the same is true of statins and basically every drug.
 There is [some concern](https://www.fda.gov/drugs/drug-safety-and-availability/update-fdas-ongoing-evaluation-reports-suicidal-thoughts-or-actions-patients-taking-certain-type
 ) that GLP-1RAs carry an increased risk of suicidal ideation.
-Data from a recent JAMA internal medicine study (https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2823083) and Nature Medicine study (https://www.nature.com/articles/s41591-023-02672-2) find that suicide risk is not increased with GLP1 use.
+Data from a recent JAMA internal medicine [study](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2823083) and Nature Medicine [study](https://www.nature.com/articles/s41591-023-02672-2) find that suicide risk is not increased with GLP1 use.

 We do not know the long term safety profile of GLP-1RA drugs and the FDA has asked for approved GLP-1RA drugs to report long term safety data.

 Absolute contraindications for GLP1-RAs are a history medullary thyroid cancer history, MEN2 status, and pregnancy.
-There is a moderate increase (HR 1.78 w/ 95% CI 1.04 to 3.05) in the risk of thyroid cancer following GLP-1RA use [(study)](https://diabetesjournals.org/care/article/46/2/384/147888/GLP-1-Receptor-Agonists-and-the-Risk-of-Thyroid).
+There is a moderate increase (HR 1.78 w/ 95% CI 1.04 to 3.05) in the risk of thyroid cancer following GLP-1RA use [(Bezin et al)](https://diabetesjournals.org/care/article/46/2/384/147888/GLP-1-Receptor-Agonists-and-the-Risk-of-Thyroid).

 2 year follow up data of patients on semalgutide revealed that 2.6% (1.3% in placebo) experienced gallbladder disorders, 8% (11.8% in placebo) experienced severe adverse side effects, and 82% experienced (54% in placebo) nausea/vomiting/diarrhea/constipation [(study)](https://www.nature.com/articles/s41591-022-02026-4?fromPaywallRec=false).
 Side effects are comparable with placebo in the patient population eligible to take semaglutide suggesting that outside of an increase in mild GI disturbances, the drug is tolerable.

 The [American Society of Anesthesiology](https://www.asahq.org/about-asa/newsroom/news-releases/2023/06/american-society-of-anesthesiologists-consensus-based-guidance-on-preoperative) says to avoid GLP-1RAs 7 days prior to date of surgery.
 This may lead to missed doses and a re-titration of GLP-1 dosing after surgery and in-hospital recovery requiring close coordination with the original GLP-1 prescriber.
 Also, the pens come in fixed doses that cannot be manually adjusted so new pens with the proper doses need to be re-prescribed and may take more time in being delivered requiring further down-titration followed by up-titration.
 A [recent JAMA paper](https://jamanetwork.com/journals/jama/fullarticle/2817853) reports that in a retrospective study there was no worse outcomes for patients who did not stop GLP-1RAs prior to surgery compared to those that did.
 However, this study only measured ICU admission, aspiration pneumonitis, or respiratory failure within 7 days post-op.
 This is not a) an RCT, b) a complete list of adverse outcomes measured, or c) a sufficient enough time frame to make assessment.

-In speaking with [Jenna Klimovich](https://www.acponline.org/sites/default/files/documents/about_acp/chapters/ct/04228021_230811104737.pdf), a physician at the CT VA who prescribes GLP-1RAs, she shared that most side effects occur when a new dose is started.
+In speaking with [Jenna Klimovich](https://medicine.yale.edu/profile/jenna-klimovich/), a physician at the CT VA who prescribes GLP-1RAs, she shared that most side effects occur when a new dose is started.
 So, in a dose escalation strategy that consists of four up-titrations over a month followed by a stable dose, the first 48 hours of each new dose for the first month will be accompanied by GI distress.
 Then, symptoms will subside till the next dose escalation.
 After a month, assuming no interruptions, symptoms should be minimal.

-Patients may lose a considerable amount of lean muscle mass if they do not dose escalate slowly.
+Patients may lose a considerable amount of lean muscle mass (see supplement of SURMOUNT trials for example) if they do not dose escalate slowly.
 All patients on GLP-1RAs because of the risk of lean muscle mass loss and associated fractures and frailty should focus on strength training and protein intake.
 Since patients on GLP1-RAs consume less food by volume than they are normally able to, it may be beneficial to shape their food intake to be packed with protein and vegetables and if room is left over to continue to other foods.
 This may help prevent some of the lean muscle mass long if accompanied by resistance training.
 These measures are not cheap and are time intensive.

 ##### GLP-1 dosing strategies for weight loss and maintenance